 Under this alternative, the Hoh Road could be relocated to a more sustainable location, outside the floodplain.
 The Queets Road could be relocated as needed to respond to river movements.
 Relocation of the roads in the Quinault floodplain and watershed, including North Fork and Graves Creek roads, and the North Shore Road at Finley Creek, could occur under this alternative.
-River restoration efforts would occur in the river zone, or natural processes would be allowed, to re-create more natural floodplains.
+River restoration efforts would occur as roads and facilities are relocated, to re-create more natural floodplains.
 These actions would have a long-term, moderate, beneficial impact on those floodplains within the park.